Embed This Data

 - FDI Inflow:

-Vanuatu’s economic freedom score is 56.6, making its economy the 109th freest in the 2013 Index.
-Its score is unchanged since last year, with improvements in labor freedom, monetary freedom, and control of government spending offset by declines in trade freedom, business freedom, and freedom from corruption.
-Vanuatu is ranked 21st out of 41 countries in the Asia–Pacific region, and its overall score is below the world average.
+Vanuatu’s economic freedom score is 59.5, making its economy the 93rd freest in the 2014 Index.
+Its score is 2.9 points better than last year, reflecting a substantial improvement in investment freedom that outweighs combined declines in business freedom, freedom from corruption, and labor freedom.
+Vanuatu is ranked 18th out of 42 countries in the Asia–Pacific region, and its overall score is just below the world average.

-The Republic of Vanuatu, 83 islands spread over 4,500 square miles of the South Pacific, achieved independence in 1980.
-Formerly administered by a British–French condominium, it is today a parliamentary democracy that remains divided between its English-speaking and French-speaking citizens.
-Vanuatu has largely avoided the political unrest experienced by several of its neighbors.
-However, controversy rocked the country in 2010 and 2011 when the election of Prime Minister Sato Kilman was declared unconstitutional.
-The controversy ended with Kilman’s re-election in June 2011.
-The economy is dominated by tourism and agriculture, and over 80 percent of the population is involved in farming, which accounts for roughly 73 percent of GDP.
+The Republic of Vanuatu, 83 islands spread over 4,500 square miles of the South Pacific, achieved independence in 1980 and is today a parliamentary democracy that remains divided between its English-speaking and French-speaking citizens.
+In the 2012 elections, 18 parties won seats in the legislature, with the Vanua’aku Pati party winning the most seats at eight.
+Sato Kilman served as prime minister until March 2013, when several members of parliament crossed the aisle to join the opposition and forced Kilman to resign.
+The legislature subsequently elected Moana Carcasses Kalosil of the Green Confederation party as prime minister.
+The economy is dominated by tourism and agriculture, and over 80 percent of the population is involved in farming, which accounts for roughly 20 percent of GDP.